AnnaHollandSmith/Scala_101/notes/module_2/notes.md

 ● Describe evaluation order of methods versus fields in Scala ● Outline how infix notation works in Scala
 ```

+**What is a method?**

+A method describes behaviour within a class :
+  - Are something that can be called to do work
+  - Where transformations to internal state can take place
+  - May take parameters as inputs, and may return a single values
+  - Should specify the return type
+   - More correctness
+   - Faster compilation

+**Why Methods Instead of Fields?**

+- Methods can look like Fields
+- Methods are evaluated at the time they are called
+- Methods are re-evaluated every time they are called
+- Fields are only evaluated at the time the class is constructed, and if immutable, only one time

 **2.4:**
 ```